MIRI LRS Slit Target Acquisition

 The sequence is as follows:

-- An optional TA verification image is taken if it was requested in the APT template.
+5. An optional verification image is taken if it was requested in the APT template.

 Exposures taken during the TA sequence are downloaded to the archive and made available to the observer.